Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 Earlier, I mentioned model uncertainty versus data uncertainty, if you would like to know more I would recommend the following resources:
-* [Bayesian active learning for production, a systematic study and a reusable library ](https://arxiv.org/abs/2006.09916) (Atighehchian et al. 2020)
+* [Bayesian active learning for production, a systematic study, and a reusable library ](https://arxiv.org/abs/2006.09916) (Atighehchian et al. 2020)
 * [Synbols: Probing Learning Algorithms with Synthetic Datasets (Section 3.3) ](https://nips.cc/virtual/2020/public/poster_0169cf885f882efd795951253db5cdfb.html) (Lacoste et al. 2020)

-If you have any question or suggestion, please contact me at:
+If you have any questions or suggestion, please contact me at:
 1. @Dref360 on [Slack](https://join.slack.com/t/baal-world/shared_invite/zt-z0izhn4y-Jt6Zu5dZaV2rsAS9sdISfg)
 2. frederic.branchaud.charron@gmail.com

-I'm thinking of more blog posts combining HuggingFace and BaaL, let me know if that interest you!
+I'm thinking of more blog posts combining HuggingFace and BaaL, let me know if that interests you!